 As the FPSA® designation is proprietary to FISA it is only awarded to FISA members.
-FISA Members must have at least three years of practical experience in the fiduciary field and must comply with ethical requirements to apply to FISA for the FPSA® designation to be awarded to them.
+FISA members must have at least three years of practical experience in the fiduciary field and must comply with ethical requirements to apply to FISA for the FPSA® designation to be awarded to them.
 Candidate members of FISA may choose to study the Diploma at the SFPL while gaining three years of practical experience in the fiduciary field, following which they must upgrade to full FISA membership.

 If you are a FISA member

 Please contact the University of Free State for the closing dates for applications for the diploma course.

 If you are a member of the public

 An FPSA® will be able to assist with estate and will planning, will drafting, deceased estate administration and trust administration.
 While many practitioners may claim to have knowledge in these areas, an FPSA® proves it by passing a stringent examination.
 By using a fiduciary professional with the FPSA® designation, you will know that you are dealing with a person who has demonstrated:

 - Academic knowledge by obtaining a formal qualification and the required level of appropriate experience;

 - A willingness to be bound by the ethical standards of a profession;